Pediatricians and Politics: Advocating for Pediatric Research

 BCRP residents Elyse Portillo and Amanda Stewart at the Massachusetts State House after they and two other Boston Children’s Hospital providers shared testimony on a bill that would improve the way the Children’s Medical Security Plan—a safety net insurance plan for underserved children—is structured, allowing for a flexible program that would better serve the needs of children in the Commonwealth.
 Elyse and her fellow advocates from Boston Children’s shared patient stories as they urged policymakers to move forward on this important legislation.

-Other Examples of Recent Resident Advocacy
+Some Examples of Recent Resident Advocacy Accomplishments

 - Founded the “CIR Center for Social Determinants of Health” at Boston Medical Center, a resident-led, interdisciplinary group of providers whose shared mission is to address disparities in healthcare by improving awareness of the social determinants of health.